keithgroup/mbGDML/docs/source/data-and-models/datasets.rst

 ------------------

 Data sets are stored as NumPy ``.npz`` files.
-To load a data set, you can pass the path to a ``dataset.npz`` file or explicitly use the :func:`~mbgdml.data.dataset.dataSet.load` function.
+To load a data set, you can pass the path to a ``dataset.npz`` file or explicitly use the :meth:`~mbgdml.data.dataSet.load` function.

 .. code-block:: python